IsEnesEval/diagstandards/standard.md

 ## The script formal description file

-It is *recommended* that each script comes with a description file in YAML syntax which includes:
+It is *recommended* that each script comes with a description file in YAML syntax which includes information regarding: documentation, configuration of script, and optional settings.

+The following labels should be provided in order to complete the documentation section:

 - **title**: `str`.
 Label for the title of the diagnostic.
 - **description** `str`.
 A short description of the diagnostic.
 - **references** `list(str)`.
 List of references to be cited if using the diagnostic.
 - **authors** `list(str)`.
 List of authors that developed the diagnostic.
+- **read_more**: `url`.
+An URL to the online documentation.

+The labels listed below should be provided in order to complete the configuration of the script:

 - **script_name**: `str`.
 Label for the name of the script, which uniquely identifies it, and is delivered by an authoritative entity (such as ESGF, ENES, or WCRP)
 - **script_interface_version**: `str`.
 Label to specify the version of the script interface.
 - **mandatory_keys**: `list(str)`.
 List of reserved and custom keys for which the tool *must* provide values
-- **input_type**: `str`.
-Possible values are: `member`, `ensemble` or `any`.
-Allows the tool to check if values provided to the script have the right type.
-An `ensemble` can be defined as an ensemble with more than one member, while `any` allows for an ensemble of size 1.
-If the type differs among the variables, this entry can be a dictionary defined as {'key': 'variable name'}.
 - **outputs**:`dict`.
 Dictionary of patterns with the purpose of allowing the tool to discover every output file and to assign a label to it.
 The patterns and the labels used as dictionary keys  can make use of keywords `variable`, `dataset` and `reference_dataset`.
 The tool may substitute the keywords with all possible values to form file basenames and test whether a corresponding file exists in the script's output directories.
 Dictionary values can be defined as pairs, in which the second element of the pair is a pattern to indicate the 'short_name' of the output variable.

+The following labels are accepted as optional settings, as certain tools may require their definition.
+Nevertheless, they can be ommitted if not relevant to the tool's configuration.

+- **process_ensembles**: `bool`.
+Tells the tool if the script can process ensembles, defaults to **True**.
+If **False**, and when the script is to be applied to an ensemble, some tools may take in charge a loop over ensemble members.
 - **can_select** : `bool`.
-Determines whether the script in input data files, in term of variable selection and time period selection.
-Defaults to **False**.
+Tells the tool whether the script is able to select data in input data files, in term of variable selection and time period selection.
+Defaults to **False**
-- **read_more**: `url`.
-An URL to the online documentation.

 ## The command line interface